Blendify/blender-manual/blender_docs/manual/preferences/system.rst

    Useful for taking screen shots for book printing and use of high resolution monitors.
    During typical usage, you may prefer to use zoom which is a available in many parts of Blender interface.
 Virtual Pixel Mode
    Allows you to select global scaling.
 While the DPI only scales the interface, this will scale line width, vertex-size.
 This is intended for hi-dpi monitors.

+   :Native: The normal pixel size.
+   :Double: Double of the native pixel size.

    .. note::

       This is auto-detected on OSX.

 Frame Server Port
    TCP/IP port used in conjunction with the IP Address of the machine for frameserver rendering.
    Used when working with distributed rendering.